Claude /btw and Codex Steer: Small Moves That Keep Context Alive

 If you are building products out of writing, design, systems, mood, and long-range intent, testing is not always enough.
 You also need the work to feel right.

-And when you move back into Claude for certain drafting or conceptual work, the little aside function matters for the same reason: it keeps the session from locking onto the wrong version of you.
+VS Code keeps you close to the actual artifact.
+Codex keeps reshaping direction without losing the larger thread.
+And when you move into Claude for drafting or conceptual work, /btw keeps the session from locking onto the wrong version of you.

 The Habit That Actually Helps